 For example, if there are NBA games on the night of the Super Bowl, you’ll likely see crossover props associated with the game.
 The sportsbooks will get creative and allow you to choose between two options, one from each sport.
 For example, at Caesars Sportsbook or FanDuel Sportsbook Ohio, you might be able to bet on whether one team’s quarterback will throw two or more touchdowns plus whether a specific basketball player will score 25 or more points.

-Because the options can vary wildly, it’s going to depend on which Ohio betting site you pick as to what bets are available to you.
+Because the options can vary wildly, it’s going to depend on which Ohio sports betting site you pick to determine which bets are available to you.
 However, all the regulated sportsbooks moving into the Ohio market will likely offer some variety of crossover props for Super Bowl betting.